jonathanwkelly/home/posts/monads.markdown

 ---

 Monads have an undeserved reputation of being difficult to understand.
-To make matters worse, there seems to be a widespread belief that you need to master the subject before you can proceed in your functional programming adventures (Haskell in particular).
+To make matters worse, there seems to be a widespread belief that you need to master the subject before you can proceed in your functional programming adventures---Haskell in particular.

 This post is not intended to give you a deep understanding of monads, but to demonstrate that there is nothing mysterious going on,